lextoumbourou/notes/content/comp_investing_part_1.md

     <p>Definitely coffee in the cup</p>
 </div>

-Lastly, there was a lengthy discussion around portfolio optimisation and the second homework assigment was introduced: performing an Event Study.
+Lastly, there was a lengthy discussion around portfolio optimisation and the second homework assignment was introduced: performing an Event Study.
 Most of the code was already provided and only minor tweaks were required to pass the exam.

 Week 5 was another extremely useful week for me.
-Bolliger Bands were introduced, followed by a discussion around the difference between *closing* price and *actual closing* price (actual close factors in things like stock splits and dividends).
+Bollinger Bands were introduced, followed by a discussion around the difference between *closing* price and *actual closing* price (actual close factors in things like stock splits and dividends).
 Additionally, there were modules covered practical techniques for dealing with bad market data from providers.

 The homework here was harder than last week's; creating a straight forward Market Simulator.
 But, with a bit of effort, I was able to piece something together quickly that passed the quiz.
 I do question how well I would have done had a human graded my code - it was often not pretty.

 Week 6 furthered the discussion around assessing event studies.
 Then, different investing strategies were compared using [Warren Buffett](http://en.wikipedia.org/wiki/Warren_Buffett) and [Jim Simons](http://en.wikipedia.org/wiki/James_Harris_Simons) as opposing case studies.
 An in-depth discussion about CAPM followed.
 As before, I had trouble getting this.
 Partly, I'm sure, due to a lack of interest.

-The week's homework pieced together two of the earlier assigments, creating an event study and then running it through a simulator.
+The week's homework pieced together two of the earlier assignments, creating an event study and then running it through a simulator.
 Since the hard work was already done, the task was trivial.

 Week 7 was, from a financial perspective, probably the most practical week.
 Videos covered the different information feeds available for hedge fund managers.

-The majority of the latter half of the week was set aside to talk about the homework assigment, an implementation of Bollinger Bands.
+The majority of the latter half of the week was set aside to talk about the homework assignment, an implementation of Bollinger Bands.

 <div class="img-annotated">
     <img src="/images/comp_investing_question.jpg" alt="An example of the quiz from Week 7">
     <p>An example of the quiz from Week 7</p>
 </div>

-Week 8, the final module, was centered around two homework assignments building from previous week's work.
+Week 8, the final module, was centred around two homework assignments building from previous week's work.
 Where, in the first, we were to perform an event study based on Bollinger Bands and, in the second, feed that data into a market simulator.

 I wish I had had more time to spend on them but ended up knocking together a half baked solution in order to pass the exam the moment before I left for a week long holiday.
 I also needed help from the forum here.
 I'm not proud of the code, and I doubt I would have done very well if an instructor graded it, but I got it done and passed.